Step by Step Tutorial

 For this quick demonstration we will assume that you have never played classic roguelike games before.
 The following instructions are for demonstration purposes only, and so they could be intentionally a bit boring 😉

-Character creation
+2. Character creation

-First glance
+3. First glance

-When you’ve finished with assigning stat points, press Enter twice and after a little pause press Space.
-Your character will appear inside of small tavern to the south from town.
+Your character will appear inside a small tavern to the south from town.
 You may appear during daytime, but note that the sun rises and falls (rather instantly) as time passes.
-Starting location contain a little inhabitant, most of them are harmless animals.
-Later on you will be able to get to town which located to the north from starting tavern.
-Town may have different buildings, some townspeople, and different terrain.
+Starting location contains a few inhabitants, most of them are harmless animals.
+A bit later, you’ll be able to reach the town located to the north of the starting tavern, where you’ll find many more inhabitants and the houses of other players.

 You should now be looking at such screen (if it’s night, you will see darkness outside of walls):

-Main window is divided into two parts: status bar (to the left) and the game window (graphical main side).
+The main window is divided into two parts: status bar (to the left) and the game window (graphical main side).
 Status bar contains numerical information about your character:

 Half-Troll - race